ausaccessfed/dev-portal/docs/_pages/oidc_register.markdown

 and select the **Register a New Service**.
 The following information is required:

-1. Client Name - a descriptive name for the service.
+1. Client Name - a descriptive name for the service
-2. Description -a meaningful description to help users of this service understand its purpose
+2. Description - a meaningful description to help users of this service understand its purpose
-3. Organisation - responsible for the operation of the service, must be an AAF subscriber.
+3. Organisation - responsible for the operation of the service, must be an AAF subscriber
-4. Redirect URL - The endpoint which will receive the OIDC responses from AAF.
+4. Redirect URL - the endpoint which will receive the OIDC responses from AAF.
 Additional redirect URIs can be added after registration via the client details page.
+5. Service URL - the primary URL of the application where users will initiate the authentication

 Click the **Register Service** to complete the registration step.